SSoelvsten/adiar/FUTURE_WORK.md

 ### Linear Optimisation

+Donald Knuth solved the NP-complete _travelling salesman_  problem to optimality in a graph of 50 nodes in one of his [lectures](https://youtu.be/SQE21efsf7Y?t=3776).

+If we want to support the same, we need to derive the optimal solution given a linear cost function on the input variables for a BDD / ZDD.
+That is, the value of a path is derived from a list of _integers_/_floats_ constants; each constant is added to the value of a path, if one followed the _true_ edge rather than the _false_ edge.

-Given a linear cost function on the input variables for a BDD or ZDD one should be able to derive the value of the best (i.e. minimal or maximal) solution in O(sort(N)) I/Os with a similar algorithm as for Counting paths.
+One should be able to derive this value of the best (i.e. minimal or maximal) solution in O(sort(N)) I/Os with a similar algorithm as for Counting paths.
 The question then is, how does one (a) maintain the entire path traversed or (b) reconstruct said path?
+I think (b) is the most promising by using O(N) extra space and time after the initial sweep.

 ### Advanced satisfiability functions
 The number of satisfiable assignments can be very large (even larger than